alexissyi/cook_scheduler/design/concepts/CookingSchedule/CookingSchedule.md

 **requires** nothing

-**effect**  adds period to Periods with Current set to current; if current is True, marks all other Periods as not current (current = False)
+**effect**  adds period to Periods with Current set to current and Open set to False; if current is True, marks all other Periods as not current (current = False)

 removePeriod(period: Period, current: boolean)